Get The Basics Of Your Data Capture Right

-Address lookups are great and support point 7 below.
+Address lookups are great and support Rule 7 (below).
 You can also screen for syntax in, for example, email addresses that you are collecting online.

 If you are collecting data offline then screen it before you load it to your marketing database.
 It’s better to fix it at source than add it to a database that may be connected to multiple data solutions.

 7. It's Too Hard For ConsumersYou should make it as easy as possible for consumers to enter their data.